Kejawèn: Islam and kebatinan

-In the early 20th century, several groups became formalised, developing systematised teachings and rituals, thus offering a 'high' form of abangan religiosity, as an alternative to the 'high' Islam.
+In the early 20th century, several groups became formalised, developing systematised teachings and rituals, thus offering a 'high' form of abangan religiosity as an alternative to the 'high' Islam.
 Bruinessen opines that the kebatinan-movements is a deliberate rejection of scriptural Islam, which arose out of "folk Islam".

 Characteristics

 Aim

 Kebatinan is derived from the Arabic word batin, meaning "inner" or "hidden", or "inner self".
 It is a metaphysical search for harmony within one's inner self, connection with the universe, and with an Almighty God.
-Kebatinan believe in a "super-consciousness" which can be contacted through meditation.
+Kebatinan believes in a "super-consciousness" that can be contacted through meditation.

 Beliefs

-Kebatinan is a combination of metaphysics, mysticism and other esoteric doctrines from Animistic, Hinduistic, Buddhist and Islamic origins.
-Although the Javanese culture is tolerant, and open to new religions, only those qualities are accepted and filtered which fit into the Javanese culture, character and personality.
-Javanese ideals combine human wisdom (wicaksana), psyche (waskita) and perfection (sempurna).
-The follower must control their passions, eschewing earthly riches and comforts, so that they may one day reach enlightened harmony and union with the spirit of the universe.
+Kebatinan is a combination of metaphysics, mysticism, and other esoteric doctrines from Animistic, Hinduistic, Buddhist, and Islamic origins.
+Although the Javanese culture is tolerant and open to new religions, only those qualities accepted and filtered fit into the Javanese culture, character, and personality.
+Javanese ideals combine human wisdom (wicaksana), psyche (waskita), and perfection (sempurna).
+Followers must control their passions, eschewing earthly riches and comforts, so they may one day reach enlightened harmony and union with the spirit of the universe.

 According to Choy, the Kebatinan have no certain prophet, sacred book, nor distinct religious festivals and rituals.
-Nevertheless, various kebatinan-movements have their own foundational writings and founders.
+Nevertheless, various kebatinan-movements have their foundational writings and founders.

-A kebatinan practitioner can identify with one of the six officially recognized religions, while still subscribe to the kebatinan belief and way of life.
+A kebatinan practitioner can identify with one of the six officially recognized religions while still subscribing to the kebatinan belief and way of life.